Gajesh2007/weekend-activity/README.md

 - Track commits and PRs made during weekends (Saturday and Sunday)
 - Generate a Monday morning summary of weekend activities
 - AI-powered summaries of commits and PRs with impact assessment
+  - Smart filtering of diffs to focus on important code changes
+  - Ignores lock files, build artifacts, and other non-essential changes
+  - Provides impact level assessment (LOW/MEDIUM/HIGH)
 - Send notifications to Slack with contributor shoutouts
 - Support for monitoring multiple GitHub repositories
 - Simple time zone handling (initially using UTC)
 - CLI interface for easy testing and configuration
+- SQLite database for persistent storage and caching

 ## Installation